 Students in the 3-2 Program normally spend three years at Whittier College and two years attending an engineering school.
-The five-year program leads to a Bachelor of Arts degree from Whittier College–in either physics, math, or chemistry–and a bachelor of science degree in engineering from a university.
+The five-year program leads to a Bachelor of Arts degree from Whittier College–in either physics, math, computer science or chemistry–and a bachelor of science degree in engineering from a university.
 This program is not available to transfer students.

 3-2 Program students benefit from the broad intellectual training offered by a liberal arts college and the technical training offered by an engineering school.
 Students who complete 3-2 engineering programs often find themselves choosing between excellent opportunities in graduate school and industry.

 Currently, Whittier College offers a joint 3-2 engineering program with the University of Southern California.